 Antidepressants have also been shown to be effective in the treatment of illness anxiety disorder and conversion disorder.
 They are not typically used to treat a factitious disorder or psychological factors affecting other medical conditions.
 These conditions are typically treated with therapy alone.

-Therapy for Somatic Symptom Disorder
+Therapies for Somatic Symptom Disorder

 The primary intervention for somatic disorders is psychotherapy or any form of therapy in which a person meets with a therapist to discuss and work on psychological problems.
 People with somatic disorders experience the best outcomes when they coordinate psychotherapy with the work they are doing with their medical doctors to address their physical symptoms.